splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 ..  image:: /_images/apm/apm-use-cases/service-map-01.png
     :width: 65%
-    :alt: This screenshot shows the service map view of the Buttercup Games website where nodes with root cause errors are highlighted in red.
+    :alt: This screenshot shows the service map view of the Buttercup Games website where nodes with root-cause errors are highlighted in red.

 |br|